Biodiversity: Hybridization and genetic pollution

 Endemic species can be threatened with extinction through the process of genetic pollution, i.e. uncontrolled hybridization, introgression and genetic swamping.
 Genetic pollution leads to homogenization or replacement of local genomes as a result of either a numerical and/or fitness advantage of an introduced species.

 Hybridization and introgression are side-effects of introduction and invasion.
 These phenomena can be especially detrimental to rare species that come into contact with more abundant ones.
 The abundant species can interbreed with the rare species, swamping its gene pool.
 This problem is not always apparent from morphological (outward appearance) observations alone.
 Some degree of gene flow is normal adaptation and not all gene and genotype constellations can be preserved.
 However, hybridization with or without introgression may, nevertheless, threaten a rare species' existence.

-In agriculture and animal husbandry, the Green Revolution popularized the use of conventional hybridization to increase yield.
-Often hybridized breeds originated in developed countries and were further hybridized with local varieties in the developing world to create high yield strains resistant to local climate and diseases.
-Local governments and industry have been pushing hybridization.
-Formerly huge gene pools of various wild and indigenous breeds have collapsed causing widespread genetic erosion and genetic pollution.
-This has resulted in the loss of genetic diversity and biodiversity as a whole.

-Genetically modified organisms contain genetic material that is altered through genetic engineering.
-Genetically modified crops have become a common source for genetic pollution in not only wild varieties, but also in domesticated varieties derived from classical hybridization.

-Genetic erosion and genetic pollution have the potential to destroy unique genotypes, threatening future access to food security.
-A decrease in genetic diversity weakens the ability of crops and livestock to be hybridized to resist disease and survive changes in climate.

 Conservation

 Conservation biology matured in the mid-20th century as ecologists, naturalists and other scientists began to research and address issues pertaining to global biodiversity declines.

 The conservation ethic advocates management of natural resources for the purpose of sustaining biodiversity in species, ecosystems, the evolutionary process and human culture and society.

 Conservation biology is reforming around strategic plans to protect biodiversity.
 Preserving global biodiversity is a priority in strategic conservation plans that are designed to engage public policy and concerns affecting local, regional and global scales of communities, ecosystems and cultures.
-Action plans identify ways of sustaining human well-being, employing natural capital, market capital and ecosystem services.
+Action plans identify ways of sustaining human well-being, employing natural capital, macroeconomic policies including economic incentives, and ecosystem services.

 In the EU Directive 1999/22/EC zoos are described as having a role in the preservation of the biodiversity of wildlife animals by conducting research or participation in breeding programs.